kurt980/HistoFlight2023/doc/Database Design.md

 ![image](./images/thirdtry_index_query2_add_price_and_departuredate.png)
 The cost of the total operation dropped significantly from 6.765 seconds to 0.228 seconds because of the added index.

+#### Conclusion

+From the above analysis, we decide to apply index on departure date and arrival date from Flight, as well as price from Ticket since it yields a much better performance.